I have improved the health and energy and fun of a few dogs.

 Another thing to look at is what they eat.
 Avoid spices, preservatives, grains, dairy, any food that is a common dog allergen or that many dogs are sensitive to.

 Miracle Mist leaves her coat soft, shiny, static free.
 Don’t spray it near her eyes (I spray it on my hand and rub it on her ears and neck and head), the little tea tree oil in it would be painful in eyes.
-Many skin conditioners and natural anti-bacterial ingredients.
+Miracle Mist has many skin conditioners and natural anti-bacterial ingredients.
 For a while I was spraying her about daily, rubbing it into her coat, spraying even between her legs.
 Then, she wasn’t needing spray nearly as often, so I would only spot-spray anywhere I saw her scratching, or felt a hot spot.
-I also spray her if I get static electricity when petting her, Miracle Mist does a great job of eliminating static.
+A clean damp washcloth to wipe off dust seems to help reduce scratching, with the coarse Arizona dust.
+I also spray her with Miracle Mist if I get static electricity when petting her, Miracle Mist does a great job of eliminating static.

 Dogs do not perspire.
 They cool off by panting.
 In hot weather, you have to keep them in shade, and give them water frequently.
 If they get lethargic or unsteady, cool them by sprinkling cool water all over their coat.